Why These Principles Work

 Where to Start

 Don't try all seven at once.
-Most pages are weakest on social proof and authority, so start there.
+Most pages are weakest on social proof and authority.
+An audit of 10 SaaS landing pages found that pattern consistently.
+Start there.
 Add specific numbers.
 Name your methodology.
 Surface a real customer result.

 Then layer in reciprocity (real value before the CTA) and commitment (break your conversion flow into smaller steps).